Frequently Asked Questions

 When and how often do you practice?

 - Mid-March to April: Saturday mornings 8:00-9:00 on the water, weather and numbers permitting.
-(After Saturday practices we like to go for breakfast at Quality Foods.)
+(After Saturday practices we like to go for breakfast.)

 - April: Practices vary, though typically we add a Tuesday practice.

-- May to September: practices change to Tuesday and Thursday 6:00 to 7:00 on the water.
+- May to September: practices change to Tuesday and Thursday nights 6:00 to 7:00 on the water.
 We also have coaching nights and that time frame will be 6:00 to 7:30 pm.

 We meet at the Comox Marina parking lot near the gazebo and washrooms.
 The practice involves a warm-up on land, followed by a one hour practice in the boat, and a stretch after on land.

 Check your email for notification from team the Captain or Membership Committee for the first practice and for any other changes.